 Try squash blossom fritters in the Campania (southwest) and Latium regions of Italy (central and west).
 Stuffed versions include fillings of prosciutto and mozzarella, with a light coating of batter.

 Is there anything more satisfying than tucking into a steaming plate of risotto?
 This rice dish is cooked in a rich broth until it becomes gloopy, creamy deliciousness.
 Ingredients can range from veggies to meat, to fish, but most recipes include butter, onion, white wine, and – of course – a good helping of parmesan cheese.

 Confusingly, even though risotto is super-filling, it’s usually served as a first course (before the main).
 One exception to this is osso buco alla Milanese, as mentioned above, which is served as a main course.

 Risotto is a northern Italian dish and originated in the region of Lombardy, so head to Milan to get your fill.

 Get.
 In.
 My.
 Belly.
 A hugely popular Italian food enjoyed all over the world, pasta carbonara is an indulgence many of us simply can’t resist.
 Pasta noodles, eggs, pancetta, cheese, and a sprinkling of black pepper is a winning combination.

-There are also plenty of variations on the recipe.
+There are also plenty of variations of this delicious carbonara recipe.
 The noodles are usually spaghetti, but fettuccine, linguine, rigatoni, and bucatini are also common.
 Pancetta can be switched for guanciale or smoked bacon.
 The cheese is usually pecorino romano or parmigiana-Reggiano.